 Increased attention is given in the BT group to the selection of third parties with whom business relationships are created, in order to initiate cooperation only with those entities adhering to human rights principles.

-As at 30 June 2023, no complaints/referrals were received by the Issuer in this respect.
+In the year ended 31 December 2022, no complaints/referrals were received by the Issuer in this respect.

 Climate change risks and opportunities

 Climate risk is assessed within the BT Group from two perspectives: